rancher/docs/content/rancher/v2.x/en/cluster-provisioning/imported-clusters/_index.md

 _Available as of v2.4.0_

-You can now import a K3s cluster into Rancher.
+You can now import a K3s Kubernetes cluster into Rancher.
 [K3s]({{<baseurl>}}/k3s/latest/en/) is lightweight, fully compliant Kubernetes distribution.
-You can also upgrade Kubernetes by editing the cluster in the Rancher UI.
+You can also upgrade Kubernetes by editing the K3s cluster in the Rancher UI.

 When a K3s cluster is imported, Rancher will recognize it as K3s, and the Rancher UI will expose the following features in addition to the functionality for other imported clusters: